YannRoussel/probabilistic_mapping_extention/README.md

 # Probabilistic Mapping Extension

-The **Probabilistic Mapping Extension** is a Python package designed to facilitate the creation of probabilistic maps for voxel-based datasets.
-It enables efficient processing of T-type and ME-type data by generating MET-type files, using probabilistic models to map relationships between input types.
+The **Probabilistic Mapping Extension** is a Python package designed to facilitate the creation and analysis of probabilistic maps for voxel-based datasets.
+It provides tools to download experimental data, compute probabilistic maps, and perform optional density transcriptions and visualizations.

 ---

 ## Features

-- Probabilistic mapping of large datasets with ease.
-- Handles `.nrrd` files for voxel density processing.
-- Supports flexible configurations for mapping workflows.
+- Download experimental data for mapping workflows.
+- Compute probabilistic maps in a structured sequence of steps.
+- Optional transcription and visualization of voxel densities.
+- Override specific regions for custom analyses.

 ---